Citation, DOI and article data

-Superficial siderosis is a rare condition which results from the deposition of haemosiderin along the leptomeninges, with eventual neurological dysfunction.
+Superficial siderosis is a rare condition which results from the deposition of hemosiderin along the leptomeninges, with eventual neurological dysfunction.

-On imaging, it is classically characterised on MRI as a rim of low signal coating the surface of the brain or spinal cord, particularly noted with the gradient echo or susceptibility weighted sequences.
+On imaging, it is classically characterized on MRI as a rim of low signal coating the surface of the brain or spinal cord, particularly noted with the gradient echo or susceptibility-weighted sequences.

-The literature is divided as to whether the term superficial siderosis should be confined to cases where there is no history of symptomatic subarachnoid haemorrhage, or whether it is a blanket term referring to the superficial deposition of haemosiderin, irrespective of cause.
+The literature is divided as to whether the term superficial siderosis should be confined to cases where there is no history of symptomatic subarachnoid hemorrhage, or whether it is a blanket term referring to the superficial deposition of hemosiderin, irrespective of cause.

 For the purpose of this article, we take the latter definition.

-Symptoms can vary depending on the distribution of haemosiderin deposition.
+Symptoms can vary depending on the distribution of hemosiderin deposition.
 Typical symptoms include 2-5:

 sensorineural hearing loss